Interception of the Rex: Joint Air Exercise No. 4

-Brig.
-Gen. Delos Emmons, commander of the GHQ Air Force's 1st Wing, dispatched bombers at 0900 on 13 August to search an area of 30000 sqmi entirely covered by low clouds.
+Brigadier General Delos Emmons, commander of the GHQ Air Force's 1st Wing, dispatched bombers at 09:00 on 13 August to search an area of 30000 sqmi entirely covered by low clouds.
 Olds surmised that the Utah had feinted towards San Francisco, then reversed course to attack the industrial Los Angeles area.
-Accompanied by Maj.
-Gen. Frank Andrews (commanding the GHQ Air Force), he flew in the lead B-17 above the clouds, patrolling an area 200 nmi offshore.
+Accompanied by Major General Frank Andrews (commanding the GHQ Air Force), he flew in the lead B-17 above the clouds, patrolling an area 200 nmi offshore.
 A Navy patrol aircraft located the Utah at 11:00 steaming southeast 285 nmi off the coast.
 The 2nd BG bombers responded to the position report and located the Utah shortly before the noon termination of the exercise.
 From an altitude of 400 feet they attacked the former battleship with Navy-supplied water bombs.

 When the Navy protested the low-altitude attack, claiming that evasive action could have avoided the attack, both B-17s and B-18s repeated the mission the next day.
 They found the Utah and bombed it, with the B-17s bombing from 18,000 feet.
 The Air Corps produced photographs and bombing data that showed it achieved a higher percentage of hits and near-misses than earlier Navy tests, and the Navy subsequently had the exercise classified "Secret".
 The joint report sent to the president by the secretaries of the Navy and War omitted the information showing the success both in navigation and bombing.
 Despite the secrecy restriction, the success of the B-17s was leaked to radio commentator Boake Carter, who disclosed it to the public.

 In an attempt to overcome this compartmentalization, Andrews bypassed the chain of command on 8 January 1938, in a memorandum of his own regarding a minor joint air exercise held in November 1937 off the Virginia Capes.
 There four B-17s had found and successfully bombed Navy target vessels.
-Andrews sent a memo directly to Roosevelt's military aide, Col. Edwin M. Watson, that included confidential Navy memoranda confirming the accuracy of the Army's bombing.
+Andrews sent a memo directly to Roosevelt's military aide, Colonel Edwin M. Watson, that included confidential Navy memoranda confirming the accuracy of the Army's bombing.

 Intercepting the Rex

 Northeast Maneuvers

 In May 1938 the Air Corps conducted one of the largest maneuvers in its history.
 468 officers, 2,380 enlisted men, and 131 aircraft were drawn from all three wings of the GHQ Air Force and based at 18 airports in the northeast United States, "from Schenectady, New York, and Aberdeen, Maryland, westward to Harrisburg, Pennsylvania".
-Included were eight B-17s of the 2d Bombardment Group.
+Included were eight B-17s of the 2nd Bombardment Group.
 All were assigned as the "Blue Force" defending New England from the "Black Force", an attacking aircraft carrier fleet.
 The Navy, involved in fleet exercises off the West Coast, did not provide ships to play the role of the Black Force.
 The Army publicized the resulting scenario as depicting simultaneous attacks on America by hostile fleets on both coasts, with the Air Corps tasked to defend against one of them.